How to Brush Your Dog's Teeth Without All the Fuss

 When training your dog to learn a new behavior, end the session with a once-daily GREENIES Dental Treat, the veterinary-recommended treat that cleans teeth and gums as it freshens your dog’s breath.

 How Often Should You Brush Your Dog's Teeth?

 Some dogs will have healthy teeth most of their lives and require nothing more than a yearly checkup.
 Others will be prone to tartar buildup from an early age.
 Genes, diet, chewing habits, and the chemical composition of saliva all play a role in this roll of the dental dice.

 The more dogs get their teeth brushed, the more likely they will stay healthy.
 If you can't brush at least every other day, check the teeth and gums regularly for plaque and swollen red gums.
-But know that there are more subtle signs of dental distress, such as constant nose licking, reluctance to chew on treats or toys, and pawing the face.
+Subtle signs of dental distress include constant nose licking, reluctance to chew on treats or toys, and pawing the face.

 Good dental care is essential to extend your pet's lifespan and ensure a good quality of life.
 Your pup will be happy that you regularly take care of their teeth.